U.S. Department of State Seal

 Document Name: Kittima adoption decree

-Issuing Authority: Copies of adoptions filed in Rangoon and Nay Pyi Taw are available from the Office of the Registration of Deeds.
-Adoption filed outside the Rangoon and Nay Pyi Taw areas are available from the Department of Agriculture Land Management and Statistics.
+Issuing Authority: Copies of adoptions filed in Rangoon, Nay Pyi Taw, Mandalay and Taunggyi are available from the Office of the Registration of Deeds.
+Adoptions filed outside these areas are available from the Township Department of Agriculture Land Management and Statistics, formerly Land Record Department.

 Special Seal(s) / Color / Format: Varies